branduvo/branduvo.github.io/terms/index.md

 Your use of the Service is at your sole risk.
 The Service is provided on an "AS IS" and "AS AVAILABLE" basis.
 The Service is provided without warranties of any kind, whether express or implied, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement, or course of performance.

-Daxirush Ltd, its subsidiaries, affiliates, and its licensors do not warrant that:
+Branduvo, its subsidiaries, affiliates, and its licensors do not warrant that:
 - The Service will function uninterrupted, secure, or available at any particular time or location
 - Any errors or defects will be corrected
 - The Service is free of viruses or other harmful components